GAMS-dev/gamspy/docs/user/whatisgamspy.rst

 Working on an optimization problem does not solely include the mathematical model but also includes tasks regarding data pre- and postprocessing as well as visualization.
 At GAMS, we understand the importance of making these tasks as comfortable and efficient as possible.
-With GAMSPy we are now able to streamline the complete optimization pipeline starting with data input and preprocessing followed by the implementation of the mathematical model and data postprocessing and visualization, in a single, intuitive Python environment.
+With GAMSPy we introduce a new way to streamline the complete optimization pipeline starting with data input and preprocessing followed by the implementation of the mathematical model and data postprocessing and visualization, in a single, intuitive Python environment.
 GAMSPy allows you to leverage your favorite Python libraries (e.g. Numpy, Pandas, Networkx) to comfortably manipulate and visualize data.
 And it allows to import and export data and